-Chain reaction accidents present challenging questions of liability, and proving your right to compensation requires the help of an experienced attorney.
-At Searcy Denney Scarola Barnhart & Shipley PA, we have decades of experience representing victims of serious motor vehicle accidents, and we can use this experience to help you recover just compensation.
+Chain reaction accidents, a type of multivehicle accident, present challenging questions of liability, and proving your right to compensation requires the help of an experienced attorney.
+At Searcy Denney Scarola Barnhart & Shipley PA, our car crash attorneys have decades of experience representing victims of serious motor vehicle accidents, and we can use this experience to help you recover just compensation.

 Florida Car Accident Lawyers for Chain Reaction Accidents

 In a typical two-vehicle collision, the potential causes of the accident are limited.
 Either one of the drivers (or maybe both) made a mistake, a vehicle defect or road hazard caused the accident, or some combination of these factors was to blame.
 In a chain reaction accident, however, the potential causes are multiplied.
 Which driver(s) caused the accident?
 Which vehicle(s) were defective?
 These are not easy questions to answer, but you need to answer them in order to collect the compensation you deserve.

 With our extensive experience in auto accident insurance settlements and litigation, we know what it takes to prove liability in chain reaction collisions.
 We work with trusted investigators, engineers and accident reconstructionists who can help us piece together exactly what happened, and then we use the evidence they collect and generate to pursue maximum compensation for our clients’ losses.
 In some cases, this may mean pursuing a claim against a single driver’s insurance company.
 In others, it may mean pursuing multiple claims against drivers and automotive manufacturers.
 Whatever it takes, if you are entitled to recover your losses under Florida law, our team of experienced Florida personal injury lawyers will fight to make sure you receive maximum compensation for your losses.

 Distracted Driving: A Leading Factor in Chain Reaction Accidents